ISLEcode/PHP-Standards/accepted/PSR-12-extended-coding-style-guide.md

 The term "class" refers to all classes, interfaces, and traits.

+**TODO** Automation should not dictate style
-Any closing brace MUST NOT be followed by any comment or statement on the same line.
+<del>Any closing brace MUST NOT be followed by any comment or statement on the same line.</del>

-When instantiating a new class, parentheses MUST always be present even when there are no arguments passed to the constructor.
+- [x] When instantiating a new class, parentheses MUST always be present even when there are no arguments passed to the constructor.

 ~~~php
 new Foo();